-In addition to any exclusions or limitations described in the Benefits Chart, or anywhere else in this Evidence of Coverage, the following items and services aren't covered under Original Medicare or by our plan:
+In addition to any exclusions or limitations described in the Medical Benefits Chart, or anywhere else in this Evidence of Coverage, the following items and services aren't covered under Original Medicare or by our plan:

-- Radial keratotomy, LASIK surgery, and other low vision aids.
-However, eyeglasses are covered for people after cataract surgery, and as described in the Medical Benefits Chart, subject to limitations. - Services provided to veterans in Veterans Affairs (VA) facilities.
+- Radial keratotomy, LASIK surgery, and other low vision aids and services. - Services provided to veterans in Veterans Affairs (VA) facilities.
 However, when emergency services are received at VA hospital and the VA cost-sharing is more than the cost-sharing under our plan, we will reimburse veterans for the difference.
 Members are still responsible for our cost-sharing amounts.